jundalisay/sp/content/en/research/confucius/analects/chapter-3.md

 During the disorderly times, the North and East barbarians had Chieftains when we in this great country had none.
 We had lost these distinctions!
 {{< /l >}}

-#

 Confucius alluded to the Chief of the Ki family worshipping on Tai-shan which is one of the five sacred mountains, worshipped on only by the sovereign.

-Confucius to Yen Yu:

 {{< l a="Confucius" >}}
-Cannot you save him from this?
+[to Yen Yu] Cannot you save him from this?
 {{< /l >}}

 {{< r a="Yen-Yu" >}}